Santianna: Versions in English

 One English variant recorded by both Odetta (1956) and The Kingston Trio (1958) is about a ship that leaves from Liverpool to California "Plenty of gold, So I've Been told, way out in California".
 The Weavers album The Weavers at Home (1958) describes a journey from Boston to California.
 These versions are probably about the California Gold Rush and based on Lomax's version.

 The soundtrack to the game Pillars of Eternity II: Deadfire includes an adaptation of the song called Aim Spirente.
 Its lyrics are similar to Hugues Aufray's Santiano, but adapted to fit the game's lore.
 The lyrics, written on a scrap of paper, can also be found as an in-game item.

 The Longest Johns recorded a version on their 2018 album Between Wind and Water, as well as a mixed French and English cover with Justine Galmiche from the band SKÁLD.
-Acapella group Home Free would excerpt this version as part of their 2021 "Sea Shanty Medley", released into the "social media craze" surrounding shanties and similar songs during the COVID-19 social distancing lockdowns.
+A cappella group, Home Free, would excerpt this version as part of their 2021 Sea Shanty Medley, released into the "social media craze" surrounding shanties and similar songs during the COVID-19 social distancing lockdowns.
 This vogue would draw attention to and inspire other ensembles to record and release the song on various social media and streaming platforms.

 Catalan-language folk group El Pony Pisador released a metal version of Santiana in English in 2019.